3DBAG/3dbag-pipeline/README.md

 BAG3D_PG_SSLMODE=allow
 ```

-Additionally, for running the integration tests you need to add (requires [full requirements installation](#requirements-for-running-integration-tests-and-for-production)):
+However, for running the integration tests you need the [full requirements installation](#requirements-for-running-integration-tests-and-for-production) and you need to add the paths to your local Tyler installation to the .env file:

 ```bash
 TYLER_RESOURCES_DIR=/path/to/tyler/resource